beyond-all-reason/tachyon/docs/schema/lobby.md

 in a lobby will fail with `invalid_request`.
 Upon joining, clients receive the full state of the lobby as response and will automatically get [lobby/updated](#updated) events when something changes.
-The updated events follow json merge patch [RFC 7386](https://www.rfc-editor.org/rfc/rfc7386.html) structure.
+Similar to the listUpdated events, these follow the same json merge patch structure.
 As such, arrays like teams are represented using objects, where the items are ordered based on their keys.
 For example: